Pulgar

+For people with the surname, see Pulgar (surname).

 Pulgar is a Spanish municipality in the Province of Toledo.

 Geography

 It borders five other municipalities in the Province of Toledo: Noez, Mazarambroz, Las Ventas con Peña Aguilera, Cuerva and Totanés.

 Demography

 The following table shows the evolution of the number of inhabitants between 1996 and 2006 according to data from the INE.